-- 1. Check encoder position with the TP command.
+1. Check encoder position with the TP command.
 Ensure the motor is in an MO state and move the motor manually in the desired positive direction while monitoring TP.
 If TP reports a smaller, or more negative number, reverse encoder direction, see Step 6.
-Connecting Encoder Feedback, pg 19. - 2.
-Select which axis will be using sinusoidal commutation by issuing the BA command. - 3.Set brushless modulus, using the BM configuration command.
+Connecting Encoder Feedback, pg 17.

+2. Select which axis will be using sinusoidal commutation by issuing the BA command.

+3.Set brushless modulus, using the BM configuration command.
 BM is the distance, in counts, of a single magnetic cycle of the motor.
 This can be calculated by dividing counts/revolution of the encoder by the number of pole pairs of the motor.
 For a linear motor, the number of encoder counts per magnetic phase may need to be calculated from motor and encoder manufacturers information.

-&lt;sup>1 If your motor has halls, it is recommended to use the BI/BC method.

-- 4. Try commutating the motor using either BZ or BX command.
+4. Try commutating the motor using either BZ or BX command.
 Note that the BZ and BX commands require a single argument which is the user allotted maximum voltage to be applied on the motor command line during the commutation routine.
-Ensure that the command voltage for BZ or BX is sufficient to move the motor. - a.
-If the commutation fails and TC 1 returns error codes 114 BZ command runaway or 160 BX failure, turn off the controller and amplifier and swap motor leads A and B and re-perform steps 1-4. - b.
-If the commutation fails and ${\tt TC}\ 1$ returns error code 112 BZ timeout, try increasing the timeout time with the BZ< t command. t defaults to 1000 msec. - 5.
-Once commutation succeeds, servo the motor (SH) and test commutation by jogging the motor slowly (JG 1000; BG A). - a.
-If the motor stalls, cogs, or runs away, turn off the controller and amplifier and swap motor leads A and B and re-perform steps 1-4. - b.
+Ensure that the command voltage for BZ or BX is sufficient to move the motor.

+a.
+If the commutation fails and TC 1 returns error codes 114 BZ command runaway or 160 BX failure, turn off the controller and amplifier and swap motor leads A and B and re-perform steps 1-4.

+b.
+If the commutation fails and TC 1 returns error code 112 BZ timeout, try increasing the timeout time with the BZ< t command. t defaults to 1000 msec.

+5. Once commutation succeeds, servo the motor (SH) and test commutation by jogging the motor slowly (JG 1000; BG A).

+a.
+If the motor stalls, cogs, or runs away, turn off the controller and amplifier and swap motor leads A and B and re-perform steps 1-4.

+b.
 If the motor rotates smoothly 360 deg in both directions, the motor is properly wired and commutated.
 Note: Commutation initialization is required each time the controller is booted up.